UPDATED: Hopes dashed as Supreme Court adjourns Naira redesign suit

 Their joinder as co-defendants, based on their applications, implies that the two states will be arguing against the suit, apparently because they are most likely supporting the CBN policy.

-The two states are now co-defendants along with the Attorney-General of the Federation who was originally sued as the sole defe88ndant in the suit.
+The two states are now co-defendants along with the Attorney-General of the Federation who was originally sued as the sole defendant in the suit.

 Court order violated